 By the time I got to Tekapo the weather was near perfect.
 I set up the campsite, met my neighbors, grabbed my camera and went for a walk.
 The campsites in this holiday park are a lot closer to each other than in most US parks, and don’t offer dedicated tables or cooking space.
 As a result, people seem to interact much more than I’m used to which is nice.

 Wildflowers were in bloom around the lake and skies were clear with some clouds coming in over the mountain passes.
 On the way I picked up food for dinner in the village and cooked in the common area with some of the others I met there.
-There’s a decent kitchen, some outdoor grills and tables, and a lounge with TV and internet.
+There’s a decent kitchen, some outdoor grills and tables, and a lounge.

 One of the few things I booked in advance was a trip up to the Mt.
 John Observatory, in the middle of the Dark Sky Reserve that surrounds Tekapo.
 Skies started out almost completely clear, so I could see the Southern Cross and Magellanic Clouds with my own eyes for the first time.
 Got a nice look at the Alpha Centauri twin stars through a 9″ telescope and both the Orion Nebula and NGC104 through their 16″ scope.
 I’ve viewed the skies through similar or larger scopes near Los Angeles, but the darkness of the skies here made for views that are unavailable near any large metro area.